Moroccan worm lizard

 The Moroccan worm lizard (Blanus mettetali) is a species of amphisbaenian in the family Blanidae.
 The species is endemic to Morocco.

 Etymology

 The specific name, mettetali, is in honor of a Mr. Mettetal who was head of the Laboratory of Animal Biology, Faculty of Sciences of Morocco.

+Description

+Blanus mettetali has eight or more preanal pores, which are usually arranged in a continuous transverse series.